-Currently the NYS Workers' Compensation Board has 436 active individual (large corporate) self-insured employers.
-This number consists of 130 parent companies (accounts) and 306 subsidiary companies which are self-insured on a consolidated basis.
-All 130 self-insured accounts had fully posted the requisite security based on the previous calculation.
-New security requirements for all self-insurers were recently calculated.
+Currently the NYS Workers' Compensation Board has 429 active individual (large corporate) self-insured employers.
+This number consists of 126 parent companies (accounts) and 303 subsidiary companies which are self-insured on a consolidated basis.
+All self-insured accounts had fully posted the requisite security based on the most recent calculation with one exception, noted below.

-A listing of the 130 self-insured accounts is attached herein:
+A listing of the 126 self-insured accounts is attached herein: